Plan campaigns with mechanics that fit

 The nine mechanics worth knowing

 Nine mechanics.
 That's the whole kit.
-Pick one as the spine of the campaign, layer in at most one supporting mechanic, ship the brief.
+Pick one as the spine of the engagement, layer in at most one supporting mechanic, ship the brief.
 Every brand-name program you have heard of is built from these.

 Points